loaderImage

 In such cases, you should educate your nominees about your Will and who they should transfer the payout to in case they are not the intended recipients.

-But remember this, if you have purchased your policy under MWPA, then only your wife and kids will get the payout, even if the nominee on your Will is different from your wife or children.
+But remember this, if you have purchased your term insurance under MWPA act, then only your wife and kids will get the payout, even if the nominee on your Will is different from your wife or children.

-Find out more about how your Will overrides a term insurance nomination.
+Find out more about how can a will override term insurance nomination.

 That’s a good idea!
 If you have bought your term policy through an agent, it would help to pass on your agent’s contact details to your nominees so that they can get help from the agent during the claim process.